The Black Halo: Track listing

 There is a short hidden track (1:20) in the pregap.
-Rewinding from "March of Mephisto" on some CD players reveal a couple entering a theatre and being told that they have "just made it to the second act", referring to The Black Halo as the second album in a two-part concept.
+Rewinding from "March of Mephisto" on some CD players reveals a couple entering a theatre and being told that they have "just made it to the second act", referring to The Black Halo as the second album in a two-part concept.

 Charts

 Personnel

 Credits for The Black Halo adapted from liner notes.